 - I know I mentioned this Cuisinart Immersion Blender a few times.
 It purees soups, comes with a mini food processor, has a whipped cream attachment, and it is just plain AWESOME!

-- Don’t laugh at this one, but a lot of my recipes call for shredded meats.
+- Meat Claws – Don’t laugh at this one, but many of my recipes call for shredded meats.
 This handy tool shreds meat really quickly!

 - Vitamix is a power horse in the kitchen.
-It not only makes smoothies, and no-churn ice creams, but it is great for savory things like soups too!
+It not only makes smoothies, and no-churn ice creams, but it is excellent for savory things like soups too!

 I love to make so many different types of gluten free baked goods.
 Here are my favorites: